Skip to main content

 Malawach

-A Yemenite Jewish pastry consisting of thin layers of puff pastry brushed with oil or fat and cooked in a pan.
-Served various ways - sweet with honey, or savory with hard-boiled egg, tomato sauce, and zhug (Yemenite hot sauce).
-Particularly popular for breakfast or as street food.
-The flaky, buttery layers contrast beautifully with spicy zhug.
+A Yemenite Jewish pastry built from thin layers of dough brushed with oil or fat and cooked in a pan.
+It goes either way - sweet with honey, or savory with hard-boiled egg, tomato sauce and zhug, the Yemenite hot sauce.
+Mostly a breakfast or street-food thing.
+The flaky, buttery layers play well against the heat of the zhug.

 Shawarma